AndreaPontrandolfo/blendid/README.md

 **Blendid** *(formerly known as Gulp Starter)* is a delicious stand-alone blend of tasks and build tools poured into [Gulp](http://gulpjs.com/) to form a full-featured modern asset pipeline.
 It can be used as-is as a static site builder, or can be configured and integrated into your own development environment and site or app structure.

+This fork add the following features:
+  - image optimization trough imagemin

 ## Quick start on a fresh project (empty directory)
 ```bash
 yarn init